MadAppGang/mag-service-registry/README.md

 [![npm version](https://badge.fury.io/js/mag-service-registry.svg)](https://badge.fury.io/js/mag-service-registry) [![Build Status](https://travis-ci.org/MadAppGang/mag-service-registry.svg?branch=master)](https://travis-ci.org/MadAppGang/mag-service-registry)
 [![Coverage Status](https://coveralls.io/repos/github/MadAppGang/mag-service-registry/badge.svg?branch=master)](https://coveralls.io/github/MadAppGang/mag-service-registry?branch=master)
 ## What is it?
-This package implements a concept of a globally available registry that enables access to your services throughout the application.
+This package implements a concept of a globally available registry that enables access to your logic throughout the application.
 It is quite similar to service locator software development pattern.

-Register your services once and than access them elsewhere by just importing registry from the package.

 ## What might you need it for?
-You want to initialize your services right after the application starts right?
+You want to initialize your logic right after the application starts.
 The place to do it is the applications entry point.
 The issue is that you would then have to export services from the entry point module, which is not a good thing to do.
 Entry point code should only be run once.
 If you're exporting logic in your entry point module, you're probably better off moving that functionality in to a re-usable module.

-Using the service registry you can configure your services at one place, and then import them from another.
+With this package you can create a registry and export it at one place, but **delegate the registering to another**.
+This is the key idea of the package.

 ## How do you use it?
 First off you need to install it.
 It is available on npm.